Becky139/mutts-cuts/README.md

 The above exercise indicates that overall importance/feasability scores were similar.
 Therefore the project should be deliverable.

 ## Colour Schema
-The colour schema was selected from [Adobe Color](https://color.adobe.com/search?q=dog).
+The colour schema was selected from [Adobe Color](https://color.adobe.com/search?q=dog) and the accessibility was checked usin the [contrast grid](https://contrast-grid.eightshapes.com) tool by eightshapes.

 The developed site should appear bright to contrast with the negative space.

 In keeping with the dog theme, colours are based of the *Mystery Machine* as seen in [Scooby-Doo](https://en.wikipedia.org/wiki/Scooby-Doo).

 ![colour-schema](docs/readme/colour-schema.png "colour schema")